Fox-ML-infrastructure/Fox-v1-infra/DUAL_LICENSE.md

 **You may use AGPL-3.0 if:**

-- Your use is **purely personal or academic research**.
+- Your use is **purely personal or academic research** (see `LEGAL/SUBSCRIPTIONS.md` for full definition).

 - Your use is **non-commercial**.

 - You are willing and able to comply with AGPL-3.0 source code disclosure requirements.

-**Note:** If you are using FoxML Core **inside a company**, even for "research only," you should generally assume a Commercial License is required unless your legal team explicitly signs off on AGPL-3.0 obligations.
+**Note:** If you are using FoxML Core **inside any business or organization**, assume you need a commercial license.
+See `LEGAL/SUBSCRIPTIONS.md` for details on business/internal use requirements.
+Academic research conducted for, funded by, or integrated into a commercial organization requires a commercial license, even if performed by students or interns.

 ## Contact